95tristanl/sandwich/README.md

 - - - - - - - - - - - -

-Object of the game:
+-Object of the game:
 Win the most amount of cards or get to the objective set amount of cards first (say you play first to win 50 cards).
 Win cards by winning play piles.
 Number of cards in the pile won = the number of cards added to your score.

-Set up:
+-Set up:
 Each player starts off with your choice of hand size, 10 or 12 cards is normal.
 You also need to set a refuel number so that, after a round, players with the refuel amount of cards remaining in their hand can grab more from the deck until they have the hand-size number.
 A standard refuel number is half the hand size plus a card or two, so starting with 12 cards I would use 7 as a refuel number (for say 15 I'd do 8 or 9).

-Directions:
+-Directions:
 To start the game everybody participates in a {Battle} (in the app though, the person who creates the room starts the game).
 After, follow {Order of Play} and {normal play} begins.
 Higher cards are better to start the game.
 When playing with a 12 card starting hand and after a round you find yourself with 7 cards or less, you {Refuel}. {Refueling} only takes place after the round is over/before the next round.
 Winner of the previous round plays first/starts the next round.
 Play always goes clockwise, and always continues clockwise from whoever played last.
 The winner is the last person still in who hasn't {Folded} or been knocked out by a {Sandwich}.
 If so he/she wins the round, he/she adds the total amount of cards from the pile to their score.
 The winner then plays first in the next hand.
 Winner of the game is first to reach a decided score tally or have the highest score once the deck runs out and there aren’t two players who can play anymore.
 When/if there is one person left with cards in their hand at the end of the game, he/she does not add those cards to his/her score.
 To start a round a single card must be played.
 You CANT start a round by playing more than 1 card: a {Derby}.

 - - - - - - - - - - - -

-Refuel:
+-Refuel:
 If the game started with 12 cards per person then once you have the refuel number of cards in your hand, take turns picking cards from the deck until everyone who needed to {refuel} has the starting amount.

 - - - - - - - - - - - -

-Normal Play: 1 card play where {folding} is present The normal sequence of play is to go clockwise from the winner of the last round.
+-Normal Play: 1 card play where {folding} is present The normal sequence of play is to go clockwise from the winner of the last round.
 Each player has to play a better card then the last person.
 When it is your turn you have exactly 4 options:
 #1 you can play a better card then the previous card.
 #2 play a card of the same value: this means you initiate a {Battle} or a {Sandwich} if you play multiple cards of the same value of the last card played.